-Update 2015: In this new video, Louis Oosthuizen explains how his work with Karl Morris helped him win the 2010 Open Championship and the significance of the red dot on his glove.
+Update: In this video, Louis Oosthuizen explains how his work with Karl Morris helped him win the 2010 Open Championship and the significance of the red dot on his glove.

 The moment that Louis Oosthuizen became the deserved 2010 Open Champion at St Andrews was probably one of the most amazing examples of mental toughness in sport, let alone golf.